slacgismo/grip-webpage/content/analytics.md

 4. Latitude/Longitude coordinates for each house and solar proxy (ASOS station-based on the nearest city)

-**Model outputs:**
+*3. Model outputs:*

-○ Temperature data points from ASOS station and temperature interpolated to 15 minute intervals for CSSS ○ Line graph of solar proxy load input
+●  Temperature data points from ASOS station and temperature interpolated to 15 minute intervals for CSSS

+●  Line graph of solar proxy load input

-○ Line graph of each net load, with hidden solar and estimated actual load from CSSS disaggregation
+●  Line graph of each net load, with hidden solar and estimated actual load from CSSS disaggregation

-○ Leaflet.js map with marker clusters for each net load source, solar proxy, and ASOS station
+●  Leaflet.js map with marker clusters for each net load source, solar proxy, and ASOS station

-**Anticipation Solar Disaggregation Utility Application**
+#### **4. Anticipation Solar Disaggregation Utility Application**

 CSSS is the disaggregation of a time series of source signals from observations of their sum.
 CSSS gives utilities the ability to detect solar installations on their systems that were not disclosed to the utility.

-*Model outputs:*
+*5. Model outputs:*

-○ Temperature data points from ASOS station and temperature interpolated to 15 minute intervals for CSSS
+●  Temperature data points from ASOS station and temperature interpolated to 15 minute intervals for CSSS

-○ Line graph of solar proxy load input
+●  Line graph of solar proxy load input

-○ Line graph of each net load, with hidden solar and estimated actual load from CSSS disaggregation
+●  Line graph of each net load, with hidden solar and estimated actual load from CSSS disaggregation

-○ Leaflet.js map with marker clusters for each net load source, solar proxy, and ASOS station
+●  Leaflet.js map with marker clusters for each net load source, solar proxy, and ASOS station

-**Anticipate AMI DATA Meter Clustering**
+#### **Anticipate AMI DATA Meter Clustering**

 The goal meter data clustering is to quantitatively identify relative kWh consumption